veged/ometa-js/README.md

 ### More information

-To study OmetaJS or ask questions about it's core you can try to reach out [original repository][3] author [Alessandro Warth][4] or me.
+To study OMetaJS or ask questions about its core you can reach out to the [original repository][3] author [Alessandro Warth][4] or me.

-Here is [documented code][5].
+Here is the [documented code][5].

 #### Contributors